-WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) announced today that federal disaster aid has been made available for the State of Ohio.
-The assistance will supplement State and local recovery efforts in the area struck by severe storms, tornadoes, straight line winds, and flooding beginning on July 27, 2006, and continuing.
+WASHINGTON – The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) today announced that federal disaster assistance has been made available to Ohio to supplement state and local recovery efforts in the area affected by severe storms and straight-line winds during the period of June 29 to July 2, 2012.

-Paulison named Jesse F. Munoz as the Federal Coordinating Officer for Federal recovery operations in the affected area.
-Munoz said that additional designations may be made at a later date if requested by the State and warranted by the results of further damage assessments.
+W.Michael Moore has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Moore said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 Follow FEMA online at http://blog.fema.gov, www.twitter.com/fema, www.facebook.com/fema, and www.youtube.com/fema.
 Also, follow Administrator Craig Fugate's activities at www.twitter.com/craigatfema.
 The social media links provided are for reference only.